To learn more about Ted Ryce and his work, click this link below: CLICK HERE for more on Ted Ryce <<<

 David Tian: And they have some for old people, they can step on and do this sort of thing.
 I don’t know what those are called.
 And I remember when I was babysitting a friend’s child for a while, and I would be too busy to run to the gym.
 So, at 11:00PM, I’d go down and just try to knock out 50 pull-ups, 50 dips, and try to alternate.
 The first time I did that, I remember I got like 20 pull-ups, and then I was doing sets of one pull-up.
 You know?
 Like just to finish the damn 50.
 I’m like, “Why did I set 50 as a goal?”
 But that was way back.

-And that there are pull-up bars, and then there are the low bars for latting rows, you basically can do a whole workout with that and variations of push-ups, right?
+And the fact that there were pull-up bars, and then there are the low bars for latting rows, you basically can do a whole workout with that and variations of push-ups, right?
 So, you have this body weight routine that doesn’t require a guy to actually have a gym membership, and it doesn’t require him to go all the way to the gym.
 And that removes a barrier for a lot of guys, for a lot of people, for why they don’t work out.
 Because the farther away your gym is from where you’re sleeping, the less chance you’re going to actually work out, right?

 And the best way to workout is to have a home gym or just downstairs.
 So, one thing – a lot of Singaporean guys, I want to get them to work out, but they have this whole mentality about gyming.
 I asked him, “What do you do at the gym?”
 Oh, I work out.
 “What do you do?”
 I work out.
-And I see them, they don’t know what they’re doing, they don’t know intense [INAUDIBLE], they don’t know timing and all this.
+And I see them, they don’t know what they’re doing, they don’t know intensity, they don’t know timing and all this.
 So, following a proper exercise regimen that’s not like…

 I used to recommend P90X, but that’s too involved.
 It’s 70, sometimes between… Or if you do the Ab Ripper after the weight stays, and then every day you’re looking at 60 to 75 minutes of actual workout time, right?
-This is not including changing the DVD, or setting it up, right?
+This is not including changing the DVD and setting it up, right?
 So, that actually is a lot of time for a lot of people.
 So, it’s an easy thing to put off.

 Like, I remember one day I tried to test myself how fast I could do the body weight workout, because I had to rush to breakfast which was ending soon.

 And I knocked it out in like 22 minutes.
 And then before that, I was doing it in like 45 minutes, taking longer rest between sets, and trying to go max weight on those things.
 And then I was, “Man, what if I just go for it?”
 And you know what I loved was, I was used to working out for 75 minutes.
-And to get that feeling of the endorphins of all that in 22.
+And to get that feeling of the endorphins and all that in 22.
 And when you do pull-ups in like lateral rows, it’s a full body workout because your core is always engaged.

 And it was a great feeling.
 I felt like I earned the breakfast.